 Loan Administration Officer and Lobby Services Manager

-Lisa brings years of banking experience to her position as a Loan Processor at Worthington.
-Before Lisa started in the banking industry, she was a practicing Real Estate Agent in the Hurst, Euless, and Bedford area.
-Lisa has been married for 13 years and enjoys spending time with her husband and three teenage daughters.
-In her spare time, Lisa enjoys camping, baking, traveling, and crocheting.
+Lisa brings seven years of banking experience to her position in Loan Administration at Worthington.
+Before Lisa started working in the banking industry, she was a Real Estate Agent in the Hurst, Euless and Bedford area.
+Lisa has been married for almost 20 years and enjoys spending time with her husband and three daughters.
+In her spare time, Lisa enjoys camping, baking, traveling, sewing and crocheting.

-Laura Salinas brings more than 10 years of banking experience to her position in financial services at Worthington National Bank.
-A native of Duncanville, Laura resides in Keller with her husband and two boys.
-She attended Court Reporting Institute of Dallas and Executive Secretarial School in Dallas.
-In her free time, Laura enjoys sewing, crocheting and shopping – when she's not spending time with her husband or watching her boys in athletics.
+Laura Salinas brings more than 10 years of banking experience to her position with Worthington in financial services at Worthington National Bank.
+A native of Duncanville, Laura resides in Keller with her husband and two sons.
+She attended Court Reporting Institute of Dallas and Executive Secretarial School.
+In her free time, Laura enjoys quilting, crocheting and shopping - when she's not spending time with her husband and boys.

 Vice President, Loan Operations Supervisor